Chapter Three: The Lindas

 The one with the lighter asked, “What should we do?”

 The animal between them was hardly moving, straining to breathe.
 If she was aware that two humans now crouched beside her, she gave no indication.
-There was a faint trail of blood along the path she had taken, but where that blood originated wasn’t apparent.
-And they weren’t about to try to move her to find out.
+There was a faint trail of blood along the path she had taken, but her wound wasn’t visible to them.
+And they weren’t about to try moving her to find it.

 Her menace was her teeth, that long snout full of them.
 And a powerful jaw, if she had the wherewithal to work it.